degoes-consulting/lambdaconf-2015/speakers/markfarrell/typed-racket-workshop/notes/1-type-annotations.md

           [(gcd b (abs (modulo a b)))]))
   ```

+  This function can be given the type `(-> Integer Integer Integer)` since it works for negative integers as well, e.g. `(gcd -3 4) => 1`.

   ```racket
   (: gcd (-> Integer Integer Integer))
   (define (gcd a b)
     (cond [(= b 0) a]
           [(gcd b (abs (modulo a b)))]))
   ```

+  However, it is also possible to implement a `gcd` function using only substraction; in this case the function won't terminate if given a negative integer as one of its inputs.

   ```racket
   (define (gcd m n)